Is it worth getting a car accident lawyer?

 Settlement amounts have varied widely throughout history due to the specific nature of damages.
 Some estimates put the average car accident settlement for a minor to moderate collision at $20,000 to $30,000.
 Severe cases could be worth much more depending on circumstances.

-When should I hire an attorney for a car accident?
+What should I ask for in a car accident settlement?